Crkk/ArduinoFloppyDiskReader/readme.md

 # Arduino Powered Amiga Floppy Disk Reader and Writer
 Created by Robert Smith @RobSmithDev
+Hardware design added by @Crkk

 # What is it?
 This project uses an Arduino to interface with a floppy disk drive and communicate with a PC in order to recover the data from Amiga formatted AmigaDOS disks.